 The most common treatment for ICAD is anticoagulant or antiplatelet therapy to prevent thromboembolic complications of dissection. ^[9] In patients with no benefit from antiplatelets, carotid artery stenting is preferred.
-An analysis of 201 ICAD patients who underwent CAS revealed a surgical success rate of 99.1%.
-During the perioperative period, the incidence of major cardiovascular events was 4%. ^[10]
+A review of 201 ICAD patients that underwent CAS showed that the success rate of surgery was 99.1%.
+The rate of major cardiovascular events in the perioperative period was 4%. ^[10]